tomdierckx/StudentContest.APIThrottleHandler/README.md

 The purpose of this throttle handler was to limit the number of API calls a student could perform via a web page to one per minute.
 Each student was uniquely identified by his/her school email address in the JSON payload of each submited HTTP request.

-To build this project, create a new project in eclipse by importing the source files in the core folder as a new maven project.
+To build this project, create a new project in eclipse by importing the source files in the "core" folder as a new maven project.

+To test it, use the samples in the "samples" folder:
+-